Get your project estimate

 Materials for Extended Durability

-Use galvanized or stainless steel screws and brackets to prevent rust stains and premature hardware failure.
-This upgrade prevents unsightly deterioration and extends the life of the hardware.
+Galvanized or stainless steel screws and brackets will help reduce rust stains and early hardware failure.
+This upgrade will remove unsightly deterioration and help extend the hardware's lifespan.

-1. Pour 4-6 inches of gravel at the bottom for drainage
+• Lay 4 to 6 inches of gravel at the bottom of the hole to allow for good drainage

 Installing Without Concrete